12 Signs That You May Not Be Ready for a Serious Relationship…and That’s Okay

 Feeling the pressure to commit

-Rather, all too often we fall in love, get swept up in the relationship, sometimes lose track of ourselves, follow the typical patterns of dating, cohabitating, marriage and then wonder, “How did I get here?”
+Rather, all too often we fall in love, get swept up in the relationship, sometimes lose track of ourselves, follow the typical patterns of dating, cohabitating, and marriage, and then wonder, “How did I get here?”

 So, if you’re not feeling like you’re ready for a serious relationship, trust your instincts.
 You’ll be better in the long run for it and, both you and the partner you choose to be with can reap the rewards!